IlariaPilo/accel-align-rmi/README.md

    -w use WFA for extension.
 It's using KSW by default.
    -p the maximum distance allowed between the paired-end reads [1000].
    -d disable embedding, extend all candidates from seeding (this mode is super slow, only for benchmark).
+   -L Using the mode for large genome if longer than 4.2 billion nt.
+It supports at most 4.2 billion nt (the size of uint32_t) defaultly.
    Note: maximum read length and read name length supported are 512.
 ```